aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

     is called lambda expression.
 It is a shorthand to write an anonymous inner class with one function.
 After compilation, it will be similar to the map function that we used to write in Hadoop which was a class with one function called `map`.

-4. Run your program using the file `nasa_19950801.tsv`.
+4. You can run it locally first in IntelliJ to test the logic.
+Once you're satisfied with the result, recompile into a new JAR file, copy it to your CS167 machine, and run your program in your CS167 machine using the file `nasa_19950801.tsv`.
 The output should look similar to the following.

     ```text
     The file 'nasa_19950801.tsv' contains 27972 lines with response code 200
     ```

-    Hint: You may use the following command to only print the needed line (Linux and macOS only).
+    Hint: You may use the following command to only print the needed line.

     ```bash
-    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].Filter target/[UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>/dev/null
+    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].Filter [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>/dev/null
     ```
     ***(Q5) For the previous command that prints the number of matching lines, list all the processed input splits.***

     Hint: Search for the patterm `HadoopRDD: Input split` in the output on the console.
 The input splits is printed as `path:start+length`.
 On Linux or macOS, you may try the following command

     ```bash
-    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].Filter target/[UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>&1 | grep "HadoopRDD: Input split"
+    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].Filter [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>&1 | grep "HadoopRDD: Input split"
     ```

     If the above command shows no result, it is because the actual logs were generated on the worker node and not printed in the main terminal.
 You can find those lines in the log file from the [web interface](http://localhost:8080).